How To Become A Therapist

 Many psychologists do not work as therapists but in a niche field like neuropsychology, forensic psychology, or research.
 Some may go on to be philosophers or professors at a university.
 Psychologists who offer therapy and have a license to practice are called clinical psychologists.

 There are several types of mental health professions you can choose from after attending school and receiving your degree.
-Understanding the job description of how to become a therapist may help you decide if the job suits your goals.
+Understanding the job description of may help you decide if you are interested in learning how to become a therapist.

-There are often strict requirements in the US to practice as a therapist to ensure ethical standards are met and that therapy is high quality with standardized training and measured outcomes.
+There are often strict requirements in the US to practice as a licensed professional to ensure ethical standards are met and that therapy is high quality with standardized training and measured outcomes.
 This means that therapists require licensure in order to practice.
 Licensed therapists have a unique responsibility.
 These professionals are often tasked with understanding the human condition and formulating a compassionate and effective treatment plan for clients experiencing mental health issues, distressing symptoms, and challenging life events.

 A therapist can diagnose and treat various mental illnesses and specialize in many modalities.
 For example, you could become a marriage and family therapist, or you could specialize in helping people who struggle with substance misuse.
 There are many types of therapy, and you may need to have additional education or experience to practice a specific one.

 Therapists meet with clients in person or online either through non-public practice or mental health centers.
-Sessions with a therapist are often tailored to the individual’s needs, with routine follow-ups and adjustments whenever necessary.
+Therapy sessions are often tailored to the individual’s needs, with routine follow-ups and adjustments whenever necessary.
 According to Indeed, the average salary for a clinical psychologist in 2023 is $108,710 annually.
 Some types of therapy, such as marriage and family therapy, may pay more or less money than other types of therapy.
 For example, family therapists make a median annual wage of $56,570, according to the Bureau of Labor Statistics.
 Knowing information such as this may drive your decision on whether to become a family therapist or another kind of mental health professional.

 Therapist duties and responsibilities